-Having a record of certain crimes can make a person inadmissible to the United States.
-That means the person is ineligible to receive either a nonimmigrant visa or an immigrant visa (otherwise known as lawful permanent residence, with a green card), regardless of whether they have otherwise qualified for one.
+Having a record of committing certain crimes can make a person inadmissible to the United States.
+That means the person is ineligible to receive either a nonimmigrant visa (for a temporary stay) or an immigrant visa (otherwise known as lawful permanent residence, with a green card), regardless of whether they otherwise seem to meet the qualification requirements for one.

-Exactly which crimes or violations are a problem?
+Exactly which crimes or violations are a problem for someone seeking a U.S. visa or green card?
 The list is contained in Section 212 of the Immigration and Nationality Act or I.N.A.
 Below is a brief summary of what that law says.

-Note: This article does not address security violations, such as terrorism or espionage, which are also grounds of inadmissibility to the United States.
+Note: This article does not address security violations, such as terrorism or espionage, which are separate grounds of inadmissibility to the United States.

 Summary of Criminal Grounds of Inadmissibility